From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Related Work on Verification of Probabilistic Programs

-Compared to these tools, our implementation in \tool{AProVE} currently focuses on $\AST$, while it is also capable of analyzing $\SAST$ via the direct application of polynomial interpretations as in \cite{avanzini2020probabilistic}.
+Compared to these tools, our implementation in \tool{AProVE} currently can prove $\AST$, $\PAST$, $\SAST$, and analyze the expected complexity of PTRSs.
 For algorithms whose termination behavior relies only on numbers, techniques for imperative programs with built-in support for arithmetic are usually more powerful than approaches based on term rewriting.
 The reason is that for term rewriting, numbers have to be represented via terms, e.g., $2$ can be represented by the term $\ts(\ts(\tz))$.
 On the other hand, term rewriting can handle programs with non-trivial recursive structure and arbitrary user-defined data structures, as these structures can easily be represented as terms.
 For example, the list $[2,1]$ can be represented by the term $\tcons(\ts(\ts(\tz)), \tcons(\ts(\tz), \tnil)))$.
 Thus, tools based on term rewriting are particularly suitable when analyzing programs whose termination depends on, e.g., lists, trees, or graphs.
 In the non-probabilistic setting, there are also techniques and tools for term rewriting with integrated built-in numbers, e.g., for \emph{integer term rewrite systems} \cite{fuhs2009ProvingTerminationInteger} or \emph{logically constrained term rewrite systems} \cite{DBLP:conf/frocos/KopN13}.
 Lifting these approaches to the probabilistic setting is an interesting direction for future work.